frostybee/docusaurus-plugin-fullscreen/docs/docs/intro.md

 slug: /
 ---

-# Docusaurus Code Block Fullscreen Plugin

-Welcome to the official documentation for the **Docusaurus Code Block Fullscreen Plugin**!
-This plugin enhances your Docusaurus documentation by adding fullscreen viewing capabilities to code blocks.

 ## What is this plugin?

 The Docusaurus Code Block Fullscreen plugin adds a fullscreen toggle button to code blocks in your documentation, allowing users to view code in an immersive, distraction-free fullscreen mode.
 This is particularly useful for: